TrevorsDev/Logo-Maker/README.md

 ## Questions
 If you have any questions about the repo, open an issue or contact me directly at undefined.
-If you want to see more of my work, please visit my [GitHub](https://github.com/TrevorsDev)
+If you want to see more of my work, please visit my [GitHub](https://github.com/TrevorsDev).
+You can view this project's code on my GitHub project directory [here](https://github.com/TrevorsDev/Logo-Maker).